WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 ## Creating a CellProfiler IC function

-You might be thinking: well, you already said that you are using images from an already existing tutorial from CellProfiler, why do you need to create _ANOTHER_ tutorial?
+You might be thinking: "Well, you already said that you are using images from an already existing tutorial from CellProfiler, why do you need to create _ANOTHER_ tutorial?".

 Well, good question!
 I have two main reasons:

 1. That tutorial is from 2011, when CellProfiler was in version 2.0.
 As of this blog post, the latest version of CellProfiler is v4.2.5, and **MANY** things have changed since then.
-2. The tutorial is more specific to the datasets they are using, and for me I find it to be too narrow and doesn't go into as much detail on the specific parameters as I would like.
+2. The tutorial is more specific to the datasets they are using, and for me, I find it to be too narrow and doesn't go into as much detail on the specific parameters as I would like.

 **Please note that I do not think that this tutorial is bad in anyway.**
 My hope with this blog post is to make a more concise and broader version of this tutorial.